fivetran/dbt_apple_store_source/models/docs.md

 {% docs region_code %} The UN Statistics region numerical code assignment. ([Original Source](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)) {% enddocs %}

 {% docs source_type %} A source is counted when a customer follows a link to your App Store product page.
-Source Types include:
-- Unavailable: Sales and usage data display sources as unavailable if users downloaded your app before App Analytics started tracking source attribution on April 15, 2017.
-As users download your app for the first time, you will see more complete sources data.
-If a user downloads your app using an App Store gift card or promotional code, the source type will also show as unavailable.
-- App Store Browse: Users viewed your app or tapped to download it while browsing the App Store (for example, in the Today, Games, or Apps sections).
-- App Store Search: Users viewed your app or downloaded it from Search on the App Store.
-Includes Search Ads in App Store search.
-- Institutional Purchase: Users downloaded your app from Apple Business Manager or Apple School Manager.
-- App Referrer: Users tapped a link in an app that brought them to your App Store product page.
-Includes apps using the StoreKit API to load your product page.
-Includes Apple apps, such as Messages, except Safari.
-- App Clip: Users tapped a link in your App Clip that brought them to your App Store product page.
-If the user then downloaded your app, the resulting Download is attributed to your App Clip as the source.
-- Web Referrer: Users tapped a link from a website that brought them to your App Store product page.
-If a chain of redirects in Safari leads to your App Store product page, the referring website will be the last URL in the chain.
-- Null: This is the default value for data that does not provide source types, including: crashes, subscription events and subscription summary.
+There are five types of sources: App Store Browse, App Store Search, App Referrers, Web Referrers, and App Clips.
+Null is the default value for data that does not provide source types, including: crashes, subscription events and subscription summary.
+More information can be found in the Apple App Store developer [docs](https://developer.apple.com/help/app-store-connect/view-app-analytics/view-acquisition-sources/).
 {% enddocs %}

 {% docs state %} The state associated with the subscription event metrics or subscription summary metrics. {% enddocs %}